justinmeiners/efficient-programming-with-components/14_binary_search.md

 ## Partitions

-We are still struggling on our path to binary search[^paul].
+We are still struggling on our path to binary search[^pauls-friend].
 It deals with two things.
 First
 it deals with a monotonically non-decreasing sequence.